Stanley Pringle

-Stanley Wayne Andres Pringle Jr. (born March 5, 1987) is a Filipino-American professional basketball player for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
+Stanley Wayne Andres Pringle Jr. (born March 5, 1987) is a Filipino-American professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
 Pringle played college basketball for Pasco–Hernando State College for 2 years and for Penn State in his last two years in college.
-He was the top overall pick of the 2014 PBA draft.
+He was the first overall pick of the 2014 PBA draft.

-Early life and high school career
+Early life

 Pringle is the son of a former US Navy veteran and a Filipina mother.
 Being in the US Navy, the Pringle family spent time in Korea and Japan.
 Pringle started playing basketball in a Japanese youth Navy league at the age of six.
 Because his basketball talent and skills were beyond those of his age group abroad, Stanley competed against older kids.
 After moving back to Virginia with his family, he was picked up by the Virginia Beach Heat, a local Amateur Athletic Union team coached by Steve Strausbaugh and Norman Hassell.

 Pringle was the starting point-guard of Landstown High School in Virginia Beach for four years.
 As a senior, he averaged 18.3 points and 6.1 assists per game to lead his team to a 22–3 record and the Virginia Class AAA state tournament final.
 For these exploits, he was named first-team all-state by the coaches, second team by the Associated Press, and was named the Virginia Beach Player of the Year.
 Pringle scored 1,100 career points in his high school career and was the captain of the team for two years.